-26.6.1 Control register (CEC\CTRL)
+23.6.1 Control register (CEC_CTRL)

-Treset value.
-0x0000 0000 Field Name R/W Description 0 CECEN R/W CEC Enable This bit is set to 1 and cleared by software.
-0: CEC is disabled, and all bits of this register are cleared 1: Enable 1 TXSM R/S TX Start Of Message TXSM bit is set to 1 by software to transmit the first byte of CEC message.
+Field Name R/W Description 0 CECEN R/W CEC Enable When this bit is set to 1, start receiving messages and enable TXSM control.
+When the bit is cleared, CEC peripheral will be disabled and all bits of the CEC_CTRL register will be cleared, at the same time, the current receiving/transmitting processes will be ended.
+This bit determines whether to turn on the CEC peripheral 0: Off 1: On 1 TXSM R/S TX Start Of Message TXSM bit is set to 1 by software to transmit the first byte of CEC message.
 If the CEC message contains only one byte, TXEM must set it to 1 before it is set to 1 by TXSM.
 After SFTCFG counting, the start bit will start effectively on CEC line.
 If TXSM is set to 1 during message receiving, transmission will start after receiving.
-When the last byte of the message is transmitted and TXEFLG=1, TXBUFLG=1, TXMACKFLG=1 and TXERRFLG=1, the bit will be cleared by hardware.
+When the last byte of the message is sent and TXEFLG=1, TXBUFLG=1, TXMACKFLG=1 and TXERRFLG=1, the bit will be cleared by hardware.
 This bit will also be cleared when CECEN=0.
 If arbitration fails, the transmission will be automatically retried (ARBLOSFLG=1).
 TXSM can be used as a status bit to inform the application program whether a transmission request is waiting or executing.
 The application program can abort the transmission request at any time by clearing the CECEN bit.
 0: No CEC transmission 1: CEC transmission command Note: TXSM must be set to 1 when CECEN=1.

-When transmitting data to TXDATA, TXSM must be 1.
+Field Name R/W W Description When transmitting data to TXDATA, TXSM must be 1.
 2 TXEM R/S TX End Of Message This bit commands to transmit the last byte of CEC message through software setting, and TXEM can be cleared by hardware in the same way as TXSM.
-0: TXDATA transmits data bytes by EM=0 1: TXDATA transmits data bytes by EM=1 Note: TXEM must be set to 1 when CECEN=1
+0: TXDATA transmits data bytes by EM=0 1: TXDATA transmits data bytes by EM=1 Note: TXEM must be set to 1 when CECEN=1 TXEM must be set before the transmitted data is written to TXDATA.

-Field Name R/W Description

-TXEM must be set before the transmitted data is written to TXDATA.
 When TXSM=0, set TXEM to 1 and the transmitted message will contain only one byte (PING message).
 31:3 Reserved

-26.6.2 Configuration register (CEC\CFG)
+23.6.2 Configuration register (CEC_CFG)